 Rules are often self-imposed and may be determined by past experience, or our own sense of values.
 These include statements like “I couldn’t possibly agree to that.’
 Or “I must get this sorted today.”
 What you want to do is to identify where the pressure or barrier is coming from, so use questions such as ‘What is preventing you?’ or ‘What would happen if you did/didn’t?’ these replies open up possibilities in the other person’s mind and can create a new awareness.

 For example, you ask a team member to carry out a task and they reply ‘I can’t do that”.
 This could be for any number of reasons: Is this because they don’t know how to?
-In which case is it because they haven’t been shown, or they simply believe they won’t do it well due to lack the confidence.
-It may believe they can’t do it due to lack of authority or access to the tools or resources to do it.
+In which case is it because they haven’t been shown, or they simply believe they won’t do it well due to their lack of confidence.
+They may believe they can’t do it due to lack of authority or access to the tools or resources to do it.
 Or they may simply say they can’t as they don’t have time.
+Each situation needs a different approach in the way you handle it.

 A word of caution